aigc3d/LHM/README.md

 Thanks for their excellent works and great contribution to 3D generation and 3D digital human area.

-We would like to express our sincere gratitude to [站长推荐推荐](https://space.bilibili.com/175365958?spm_id_from=333.337.0.0)  for the installation tutorial video on bilibili.
+We would like to express our sincere gratitude to [站长推荐推荐](https://space.bilibili.com/175365958?spm_id_from=333.337.0.0) and [softicelee2](https://github.com/softicelee2) for the installation tutorial video on bilibili.

 ## More Works
 Welcome to follow our team other interesting works: